priyaskumar/ToDo-WebAPI/readme.md

 ToDo-Flask-Application
 ==

-- This is a basic back-end RESTful API (ToDo web application) built with Python using Flask (a web framework).
+- This is a back-end RESTful API (ToDo WebAPI) built with Python using Flask (a web framework).

 - This implements CRUD operations